rubrodc/rubro/docs/intro.md

 ---
 sidebar_position: 1
-title: Getting Started ✨
+title: Getting Started
 toc: false
 toc_float: false
 ---

 # This is a reflection of myself - my thoughts, ideas, patterns, rules-of-thumb, tools, cheat sheets, leverage points, questions, risks, and unknowns.
-It is a way for me to improve and become a better version of myself."
+It is a way for me to improve and become a better version of myself.

 Based on digital garden, personal knowledge management, exobrain, brain dump...
 You can read more [about me](/about/about-me.md).